aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `system_disk_snapshot_policy_id` - (Optional, Available since v1.177.0) The system disk snapshot policy id.
 * `cpu_policy` - (Optional, Available since v1.177.0) Kubelet cpu policy.
 For Kubernetes 1.12.6 and later, its valid value is either `static` or `none`.
 Default to `none` and modification is not supported.
 * `kubelet_configuration` - (Optional, Available since v1.180.0) Kubelet configuration parameters for worker nodes.
 See [`kubelet_configuration`](#kubelet_configuration) below.
 More information in [Kubelet Configuration](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/).
-* `rollout_policy` - (Optional, Deprecated from 1.185.0) Rollout policy is used to specify the strategy when the node pool is rolling update.
+* `rollout_policy` - (Optional, Deprecated since 1.185.0) Rollout policy is used to specify the strategy when the node pool is rolling update.
 This field works when node pool updating.
 Please use `rolling_policy` to instead it from provider version 1.185.0.
 See [`rollout_policy`](#rollout_policy) below.
 * `rolling_policy` - (Optional, Available since v1.185.0) Rolling policy is used to specify the strategy when the node pool is rolling update.
 This field works when nodepool updating.
 See [`rolling_policy`](#rolling_policy) below.
 * `scaling_group_id` - (Optional) The scaling group id.